8 Health Benefits Of Copper, Deficiency Signs, & Side Effects

 Copper deficiency, unfortunately, is quite common in third world countries and is quite visible in children – where kids suffer from stunted growth and other developmental complications.
 This is because copper deficiency can affect joint and bone development and even the development of the brain.

 Additionally, copper is also required for the oxygenation of red blood cells – and low levels of the mineral can mean your organs do not receive adequate levels of oxygen.
-This can lead to developmental issues.
+This can lead to developmental and longevity issues.
 Studies show that deficiency in copper can also delay growth in infants.

 6. Supports Your Thyroid Health